Connexion: Exporting Records

 - If the OCLC record you are working with happens to be in our database already, the system will not kick out the incoming record as Sirsi would have done.
 Instead, a duplicate OCLC record will be created with your item record information attached.
 For this reason, it is very important that you read the information in the export dialog box to check for duplicate records, both as you catalog your item and as a double-check after you export.
 If you find that a duplicate record has been created, delete it and attach your item(s) to the record already in Millennium.

-- To suppress a record from public display (called shadowing in Sirsi), double-click on the Item Code 2 fixed field in the item record.
+- To suppress a record from public display, double-click on the Item Code 2 fixed field in the item record.
 Select code n and click OK.

 - In the item record, double-click on the Item Location fixed field with the default item location code, zzzzz.
 A table of location codes will pop up.
 Highlight the correct item location code for your item and click OK to insert it into the fixed field.